JuliaPy/SymPy.jl/examples/matrices.md

   convenience, this will also work for `Array{Sym}` objects.
 The returned value may be a `SymMatrix`, not an `Array{Sym}`.

+* The matrix constructor in SymPy using a vector of row vectors does *not* work in `SymPy`, as of newer versions (it does not work with version 1.5.1 of sympy and PyCall).
+This style is used in this document.
+The user of `SymPy` can eaesily avoid this specification, using Julia's matrix construction techniques.

 ```
 using SymPy